cbeck88/krakenrs/README.md

 Instead, it seems better to lean on the Websockets API, which is easy to use whether you want to use an async runtime or not, and not make lots of calls to the REST API.

+If you are using an async runtime like tokio, you can avoid blocking the executor by wrapping sequences of calls to the REST API with `task::block_in_place` or similar.

 Examples
 --------